-Although we have shown an association between sponsorship and results, it remains unclear which type of funding leads to the most accurate estimates of the effects of radiofrequency radiation.
+radiofrequency radiation.
 For example, if researchers with an environmentalist agenda are more likely to be funded by public agencies or charities, then their bias may result in an overestimation of effects.
 Interestingly, studies with mixed funding were of the highest quality.
-The National Radiological Protection Board (NRPB 2004) reviewed studies of health effects from radiofrequency fields and concluded that "scientific evidence regarding effects of RF field exposure from mobile phones on human brain activity and cognitive function [...] has included results both supporting and against the hypothesis of an effect".
-We found that the source of founding explains some of the heterogeneity in the results from different studies.
-The association was robust and little affected by potential confounding factors such as sample size, study design or quality.
+The National Radiological Protection Board (NRPB 2004) reviewed studies of health effects from radiofrequency (RF) fields and concluded that "scientific evidence regarding effects of RF field exposure from mobile phones on human brain activity and cognitive function ... has included results both supporting and against the hypothesis of an effect."
+We found that the source of funding explains some of the heterogeneity in the results from different studies.
+The association was robust and little affected by potential confounding factors such as sample size, study design, or quality.

 Possible explanations for the association between source of funding and results have been discussed in the context of clinical research sponsored by the pharmaceutical industry (Baker et al. 2003; Bekelman et al. 2003; Lexchin et al. 2003).
 The association could reflect the selective publication of studies that produced results that fitted the sponsor's agenda.
-Sponsors might influence the design of the study, the nature of the exposure and the type of outcomes assessed.
-In multivariate logistic regression analysis the only factor that strongly predicted the reporting of statistically significant effects was whether or not the study was exclusively funded by industry.
+Sponsors might influence the design of the study, the nature of the exposure, and the type of outcomes assessed.
+In multivariate logistic regression analysis, the only factor that strongly predicted the reporting of statistically significant effects was whether or not the study was funded exclusively by industry.
 We stress that our ability to control for potential confounding factors may have been hampered by the incomplete reporting of relevant study characteristics.

 Medical and science journals are implementing policies that require authors to disclose their financial and other conflicts of interest.
 None of the articles examined here included such a statement, in line with a survey of science and medical journals that showed that adopting such policies does not generally lead to the publication of disclosure statements (Krimsky and Rothenberg 2001).
 A review of 2005 instructions to authors showed that 15 (48%) of the 31 journals included in our study had conflict of interest policies.
 Our results support the notion that disclosure statements should be published, including statements indicating the absence of conflicts of interest.
-The role of the funding source in the design, conduct, analysis and reporting of the study should also be addressed.
+The role of the funding source in the design, conduct, analysis, and reporting of the study should also be addressed.

-There is widespread concern regarding the possible health effects associated with the use of cellular phones, mobile telephone base stations or broadcasting transmitters.
-The majority (68%) of the studies assessed here reported biological effects.
-At present it is unclear whether these biological effects translate into relevant health hazards.
-Reports from national and international bodies have recently concluded that further research efforts are needed and dedicated research programmes have been set up in the United States, Germany, Denmark, Hungary, Switzerland and Japan.
+There is widespread concern regarding the possible health effects associated with the use of cellular phones, mobile telephone base stations, or broadcasting transmitters.
+Most (68%) of the studies assessed here reported biologic effects.
+At present it is unclear whether these biologic effects translate into relevant health hazards.
+Reports from national and international bodies have recently concluded that further research efforts are needed, and dedicated research programs have been set up in the United States, Germany, Denmark, Hungary, Switzerland, and Japan.
 Our study indicates that the interpretation of the results from existing and future studies of the health effects of radiofrequency radiation should take sponsorship into account.